ZacAttack/git-workshop/README.md

 # Stories, Part 1

 1. Create a document with the name and address of this organization.
 2. Create a document with your git experience.
+TT,MO,IGOR,RITIKA,ROBERT
 3. Create a document with the following content: LUPI, PHIL, ERIC, ANA

 welcome to the jungel